14 Alternative Ways to Decorate Walls Without Paint

 Curtains do not have to be limited to just covering windows.
 They can be used in many rooms to add design features; in bedrooms as headboards, as room dividers and even as decor.

-Use a curtain to create a feature wall, or to create a focal point in the central of the room.
+Use a curtain to create a feature wall, or to create a focal point in the centre of the room.

 This technique also makes your windows look bigger.